 Apple relies heavily on its image.
 That is an important key to its success.
 Consumers know and expect that Apple products will be aesthetically pleasing.
 If Apple were to suddenly stop launching beautiful products, they would almost certainly see a big drop in sales.

 Apple products are loved for their beauty as much as their technical abilities.
 When people buy a new Apple product they want to share it with their friends and colleagues.
-A professional, sleek design makes people want to talk about it, and online or offline, that can have a big impact on your product sales.
+A professional, sleek design makes people want to talk about it, and that can have a big impact on your product sales.

 The Takeaway – release a product your customers will be proud to show off.
 Don’t underestimate the importance of the appearance of your product.